Rovo-3/RovoVertical/QTModification.md

 ## 4. Other
 ### Tips:
-For easier navigation, use the search on QT Creator App.
+For easier navigation, use the search on QT Creator App.<br>
 ![alt text](./assets/search.png)

 ### Limitations: